 How is Scotland’s ‘travel corridor’ quarantine exemption list different?

-It’s possible the lists may diverge again, so it’s important to check the list in the country you will be flying from and returning to.
+It’s important to check the list in the country you will be flying from and returning to.
 England, Wales, Scotland and Northern Ireland can all independently amend their exemption lists.

 So will my holiday go ahead?

 It depends.
 This will likely come down to whether the country removes restrictions and quarantine for UK residents – where restrictions remain in place it’s likely tour operators will cancel holidays.
-But holidays to Italy, France, Greece and many other popular destinations will be able to take place.
+But be aware, if you are Scottish and are travelling to mainland Greece from an English airport, it’s likely your package holiday will not be cancelled.
+It means you will have to quarantine still and won’t be entitled to a refund, but if you decide to travel, you won’t be covered under your insurance either.
+Ask your holiday provider what options you have, if any.

 The government is still advising people to avoid cruises.
 The advice means holidaymakers with future bookings risk having their trips cancelled.
 The FCO says it will continue to review its position, which is based on medical advice from Public Health England.